 From the early years of Nippon Kogaku K.K. - alias Nikon Corporation - scientific photography has been a serious concern of the engineers in Tokyo.
 Actually Nikon was staffed with practical and gifted engineers without any commercial interests.
 Perfection was more important than selling.
 Apart from making equipment for amateur and professional photographers, Nikon made and still makes instruments for scientists and researchers.

-On the basis of the Nikkorex SLR series Nikon introduced in 1967 the Nikon/Nikkorex M-35 and some years later the Nikon/Nikkorex-35S microscope cameras.
+On the basis of the Nikkorex SLR series Nikon introduced in 1967 the Nikon/Nikkorex M-35 and some years later the Nikon/Nikkorex-35S microscope cameras (see above).
 Both cameras have neither a built-in shutter, nor a viewfinder, exposure meter and a motor drive.
-The M-35S has the possibility to make images on full format (24 x 36 mm.) or half format (24 x 18 mm.).
+The M-35S has the possibility to make images on full format (24 x 36 mm.) or half format (24 x 18 mm.) via a button on top of the body.
+Both cameras have a LTM = 39 mm thread mount.
 Via adapters these cameras can be used on a variety of microscopes.

 The two cameras shown above are based on the Nikon EM.
 The FX-35 has no shutter, no exposure meter, no viewfinder and no motor drive.
 It can be used on the Microflex AFX-II and PFX.
 Film transport is done manually and the Microflex equipment has a built-in shutter and exposure meter.
 The FX-35A has as an extra built-in motor drive.
 It can be used on the Microflex UFX-II and HFX-II exposure controllers, which have built-in shutters and exposure meters.
 The Nikon FX-34A-DATA has a built-in shutter and a data back.
 It is also possible to exchange the back with a polaroid back.